digital-asset/docs.daml.com/docs/2.7.1/docs/canton/architecture/overview.rst

    3. transparency (guaranteeing that participants who should be notified get notified).

-   Conformance, authorization, authenticity and transparency problems only arise due to submitter malice.
+   Conformance, authorization, authenticity, and transparency problems only arise due to submitter malice.
    Consistency problems can arise with no malice.
 For example, the Iou that is to be transferred to Bob might simply have already been spent (assuming that we do not use the "locking" technique in Daml).